Humanitec-DemoOrg/aws-examples/alb-acm-route53-ingress/Readme.md

   - Shared across all workloads `${app}-${env}.apps.mycompany.dev` or
   - Local, specific to a workload `${app}-${workload}-${env}.apps.mycompany.dev`
 - Use a public or private facing ALB
-- Create a Shared ALB for use in multiple workloads
+- Create a Shared ALB for use in multiple workloads and kubernetes services

 ### Architecture